-This salad was absolutely amazing.
 On our whirlwind San Francisco trip, we ate well.
-Pretty well every restaurant we visited gave me so much inspiration for what I wanted make at home.
+The food scene in San Fran is second to none.
+They really get it.
+If it’s fresh and in season, you will see it.
+They take the produce of the moment and incorporate into dishes, both sweet and savoury.
+And then, once the season has changed, so does the menu.
+Every restaurant we visited gave me so much inspiration, for what I wanted make at home.
 In some cases I wanted to totally emulate the dishes we enjoyed.
 This is one of them!

 NOPA, a rustic and yet urban, farm to table institution in the Panhandle neighbourhood of the city had us totally mesmerized.
 It has a bustling, modern flair with an energy and attention to detail that is stellar.
 Priding itself on showcasing the hard work of local purveyors, it is a perfect example of California cuisine.
 The menu changes constantly, depending on what is in season, so every visit will be a new adventure.

 On our visit I ordered the Little Gems Salad with peaches, bronx grapes, and walnuts in a blue cheese vinaigrette.
 It was brilliant.
 Such a balance of flavours, and contrasting textures.
 I was loving it.
 Jim put his fork in, and next thing I know, he had confiscated the plate!
 The server walked by and Jim quickly asked to order another salad!
 The second one was inhaled by both of us just as quickly.
 And they weren’t small portions!

 He looked at me and asked, “Can you make this at home?”
 I thought about it, the lettuce, peaches and walnuts would be easy enough to source.
 The Bronx grapes are local to the San Francisco area, so I would need to replace those.
 It was really about the vinaigrette.
 Could I replicate it?
 It was a creamy (but not too creamy) blue cheese dressing.
 I would play with this aspect of the salad.